kayahr/ed-journal/README.md

 Resume journal watching
 -----------------------

-If you want your application to remember the journal position on shutdown and continue from this position when application is started again you can read the current [JournalPosition] (consisting of `file`, `offset` and `line`) from the journal object, persist it in some way and pass it back to the constructor when starting the application again.
+If you want your application to remember the journal position on shutdown and continue from this position when application is started again you can read the current [JournalPosition] (consisting of `file`, `offset` and `line`) from the journal object, persist it in some way and use it again when starting the application again.
 Example:

 ```typescript
 // Read previously persisted journal position